- Ecommerce is a critical component of any business, increasing the importance of a great website.

 What is an About Us page?

 One of the most important sections of your website is the About page, which introduces your business to the public.
-This page should offer insight to consumers on who you are and what you do and provide a first impression that will welcome new customers.
-As Shopify points out, "If anyone wants to quickly understand your brand, your About Us page should be the single link you send them."
+This page should show your target customers who you are and what you do.

 Elements to include in your About Us page

-Whether you're writing this important webpage from scratch or updating your existing one, experts shared their tips on how to set up an effective About page.
+Whether you're writing an About Us page from scratch or updating your existing one, there are a few important elements you should include.
 The About Us page should do the following:

 - Tell the origin story for your company and why you started it.